-Avery Hart for NJ State Assembly
+Avery Hart for NJ Assembly, District 26

 Our Seniors deserve to have quality home care services which can be improved through better home health care worker training and compensation.

-Quality Health Care includes ease of access, affordability, and qualified personnel who provide care for both physical and emotional problems.
+Health Care includes ease of access, affordability, and qualified personnel who provide care for both physical and emotional problems.
 My goal is for New Jersey to have a good supply of well-trained doctors, nurses, therapists, and home health aides.
 If elected, I would advocate for women's health initiatives, increased training for home health care workers who serve the elderly and disabled, and continuation of the State's programs which help seniors pay for their medications.

 Creating jobs in NJ It's sad to see empty buildings in our district where businesses used to be.
 Where are NJ towns active economic development teams?
 WHy doesn't NJ have business incubators, a concept that has a proven track record in other state?
 Business incubators are private businesses that grow enterprise...write to me for more information about them.

 OUR CURRENT ASSEMBLY REPS ARE FAILING TO PROTECT AND UPLIFT OUR STATE